Research-backed optimisation

 The science has been applied to real infrastructure decisions

-Research proves the method.
-Projects prove that teams can use the method under real constraints: multiple owners, networks, tariffs, carbon targets, resilience requirements, and capital decisions.
+The research proves the method works; the projects show teams can use it under real constraints: multiple owners, networks, tariffs, carbon targets, resilience requirements, and capital decisions.

 DoD ICES